jerameee/reqmap/README.md

 # REQMAP

 ReqMap is a web-based application for managing and visualizing software requirements.
 It allows users to create, update, and delete requirements, as well as view their relationships in a traceability diagram.
-You cna view the fujll documentation [here](https://jerameee.github.io/reqmap-docs/).
+You cna view the full documentation [here](https://jerameee.github.io/reqmap-docs/).

 ## Features